Diarrhea and Chemotherapy

 Avoid high-fiber foods that may cause diarrhea and cramping.
 These include whole-grain breads and cereals, raw vegetables, beans, nuts, seeds, popcorn, and fresh and dried fruit.
 Other foods that may cause cramping and diarrhea include coffee and tea with caffeine; alcohol; sweets; and fried, greasy, or highly spiced foods.

-Avoid milk and milk products, including ice cream, as diary may aggravate your symptoms.
+Avoid milk and milk products, including ice cream, as diary may make your symptoms worse.

 Keep the rectal area clean and dry, using a mild soap.
-If necessary, your doctor may recommend an ointment or cream for irritated skin.
+If necessary, your healthcare provider may recommend an ointment or cream for irritated skin.

-New abdominal pain that lasts for 2 or more days
+New stomach pain that lasts for 2 or more days

 Not passed urine for 12 hours or more